- One of Australia’s leading research & teaching universities

 The School of Biological, Earth and Environmental Sciences (BEES) has 160 academics, researchers and professional staff, and over 130 higher degree research students.
 BEES has research strengths in Ecology and evolutionary biology, Geography, Climate Science, Environmental change, sustainability and resources, and Paleo-environments and Earth History.

-The Chief Scientist & Director (Level C-D) is expected to make independent or original contributions to leadership in science at Bush Heritage Australia and as the Director of Fowlers Gap Research Station.
+Chief Scientist Bush Heritage & Director, Fowlers Gap (Level C-D) is expected to make independent or original contributions to leadership in science at Bush Heritage Australia and as the Director of Fowlers Gap Research Station.

 The position is expected to play a major role in within conservation science and ecosystem management and restoration.
 This position will be established as a joint position with these dual functions, a partnership between UNSW Sydney and Bush Heritage Australia.